 Horses can lead colourful and memorable lives, just as humans can.
 In the grand history of the Thoroughbred there have been many such individuals.
 Perhaps one of the more intriguing females in this corner is the life of the great Canadian champion Fanfreluche.

 Fanfreluche was a champion on the track, a champion broodmare and is in the Canadian Racing Hall of Fame.
 She had liaisons with some of the finest Thoroughbreds of her era, such as Buckpasser, Sir Ivor, Secretariat, Tentam, Hoist The Flag, and Alydar.
 She was kidnapped, found wandering on a country road, adopted as a family pet, all while in foal to a legend, and subsequently returned to her rightful owner.
-She was well loved by all who had contact with her.
-She lived until the ripe old age of thirty-two.
+She was well loved by all who had contact with her and lived until the ripe old age of thirty-two.

 Fanfreluche was bred and raced by Jean-Louis Levesque in 1967 from the outstanding stakes winning broodmare Ciboulette.
 Fanfreluche was a bay filly by the incomparable Northern Dancer, and comes from a very productive and noble family of Windfields Farm breeding excellence.
 The second dam of Fanfreluche is Windy Answer, one of the key foundation mares to Windfields’ world class legacy.
 Windy Answer was not only the dam of Ciboulette, but also Breezy Answer, champion Cool Reception and his full sister Icy Reply.
 Among the world class descendants from Windy Answer are Hear Music, Brazen Beau, Arctic Blizzard and Talc Shaker.